MarusaOrazem/reproducibility_challenge/README.md

 ## Introduction
 This repository contains all the code for the purpose of the Reproducibility challenge 2021/2022.

-Paper that was reproduces is the following
+Paper that was reproduced is

 * Paaßen, B., Grattarola, D., Zambon, D., Alippi, C., and Hammer, B. (2021).
   Graph Edit Networks.
 Proceedings of the Ninth International Conference on